FAQ on Immigration and Education

 • Some colleges offer review sessions for NYS certification exams.
 Check with your school’s education department.
 There are many online resources available with study guides for New York State Teacher Certification Examinations (NYSTCE).
 The City University of New York (CUNY) has this handy tip-sheet for students wishing to take these exams here and here.
 CUNY students can access more resources on Blackboard by following these instructions.
 NYSED lists three teacher preparation programs on their website at SUNY schools here.

 • If you are enrolled in a New York State teacher preparation program, your school may offer certification workshops free of charge.
 Consult with your college’s education department.
 Moreover, if you are currently a teacher, your union may also offer free workshops.
-For NYC DoE teachers, see UFT workshops here.
+For NYC Public Schools teachers, see UFT workshops here.

 • Individuals with an unexpired Employment Authorization Document (EAD), which is granted by DACA can work in any school setting.
 They should go through the same application process as any other educator applying for a position.
 These individuals should not be discriminated against in the job application process; according to the U.S. Citizenship and Immigration Services (USCIS), “employers cannot discriminate against individuals when hiring, firing, or recruiting because the individuals are or are not U.S. citizens, or because of their immigration status or type of employment authorization.”
 Moreover, when applying for any job in the United States, if an individual with DACA gets asked “Will you now or in the future require sponsorship to work in the United States?”, the answer is no, since they have an EAD that is renewable.